MyriadColors/Space-Trader/docs/UserManual.md

 Space travel consists of a four-step procedure:

-    Leaving the space port.
+__Leaving Port__
 After you have refuelled your ship, sold your cargo, bought new goods, and perhaps made some repairs, you simply ask the control tower for permission to depart, and fly your ship into space.

-    Warping to another system.
+__Warping__
 As soon as you have left the space port area, you activate your warp engine.
 The warp engine creates a hyperspace bubble around your ship, and you get transported to your target system instantly.
 This is what actually consumes the fuel.
 You materialise at a safe distance from the target system's space port, usually about 20 clicks.

-    Approaching the target space port.
+__Space Port Approach__
 The last few clicks en route to the target space port are the most dangerous of your journey.
 You may and very probably will encounter several other ships, among which there may be fellow traders, police ships, and pirates.
 Fellow traders won't attack unless provoked.
 The police might ask you to submit to an inspection, of which an honest trader, who doesn't deal in illegal goods (firearms and narcotics), has nothing to fear.
 Pirates will often attack you on sight.

-    Docking at the target space port.
+__Docking__
 When you have reached the target space port, you are safe from interventions by other ships, and you can dock at your leisure after you have asked permission of the control tower.

 A few solar systems are lucky to have a wormhole nearby.
 A wormhole is a rift in the space-time continuum, which leads directly from one place in the galaxy to another.
 You can use the wormhole to travel to another system in an instant, even if that other system is at the other end of the galaxy.
 You can only enter a wormhole from the space port of the system that owns it.
 That system will tax you for the use of the wormhole.
 The tax depends on your ship type: poor traders with a small ship pay considerably less than rich traders with a huge ship.
 On the plus side: you won't spend any fuel travelling through a wormhole, which compensates partly for the tax.